kitbagjs/mapper/docs/getting-started.md

 ### Register the Profiles

-Mapper is exported from `@kitbag/mapper` as a singleton so profiles must be uploaded before they can be used.
+Mapper is exported from `@kitbag/mapper` as a singleton so profiles must be registered before they can be used.

 ```ts
 import mapper from '@kitbag/mapper'